-- Open to exhibitors 15 years of age and older. - All Judged pies will be auctioned off/sold for \$15.00 per pie at the Friday night event. - The exhibitor winning the most points will be declared Culinary Arts Champion and receive a \$50 award. - Winner is eligible every 2 years - Winner will be invited to attend the Awards Presentation
+- Open to exhibitors 15 years of age and older.
+Champions must be 15 years of age and older. - All Judged pies will be auctioned off/sold at the Friday night event. - The exhibitor winning the most points will be declared Culinary Arts Champion and receive a \$50 award.

+Winner is eligible every 2 years and will be invited to attend the Friday Night Show to receive awards.